We hope you enjoy reading this blog post.

 The best place to put your stop-loss is around the Support and Resistance levels.

-risk-appetite.
+Many traders decide the stop-loss based on the risk-appetite.
 As a result, they end up getting stopped out the majority of the time.

 Below is a self-explanatory example supporting the above statement.